northern-information/mapcorps.net/_posts/2021-09-09-1-caveman-dot-sh.md

 ## caveman.sh

 While "mapcore" is a *philosophy*, `caveman.sh` is a *strategy*.
 Philosophies shape how you see the world.
 Strategies inform how you approach tactical goals.
-And tactics are the least common denominator of action your actions.
+And tactics are the least common denominator of intention made manifest.

 > Philosophies shape how you see reality which lead to strategy for negotiating with the world.
 Strategies inform how you approach tactical goals.